SorellaLabs/brontes/book/run/run_brontes.md

 ### Required Parameters

-When running Brontes, you must a start block and end block
+When running Brontes, you must input a start block and end block

 - **Start Block**: The block number from which Brontes begins processing.
 - **End Block**: The block number at which Brontes stops processing.
 If omitted, Brontes will run historically and continue at the tip until manually stopped, provided you have access to the metadata API.